 Continuous shooting frame rate is another area that Sony has improved in newer versions of their cameras.
 The a7 II has a burst rate of 5 frames per second (fps).
 This is similar to the frame rate of the original version of the camera.

-The a7 III increases the burst rate to 10 fps.
-And the a6600 can shoot at 11 fps.
+The a7 III increases the burst rate to 10 fps, which is the same on the a7 IV.
+The a6700 has the fastest burst rate of 11 fps.

 The newer cameras also have larger buffers.
-The a7 II can handle about 20 RAW images or 50 JPEGs at full speed.
+The a7 II can handle about 20 RAW images or 50 JPEGs at full speed, so you can still do some decent action photography.

 The a7 III can handle 89 RAW photos or 177 JPEGs.
-The a6600 lies between the two models and can buffer 46 RAW files or 99 JPEG images.
+The a6700 lies between the two models and can buffer 46 RAW files or 99 JPEG images.

 The larger buffer means you can shoot longer bursts on the newer models.
 The camera continues saving in the background.
 And you don’t have to wait for the buffer to clear.